 4.4.2 Registration on a PLMN

-The MS shall perform registration on the PLMN if the MS is capable of services which require registration.
+The MS shall perform registration on the PLMN if the MS is capable of services which require registration or if the MS is SNPN enabled, is configured with USIM credentials for PLMN and needs to perform onboarding as per 3GPP TS 23.501 [8].
 In both automatic and manual modes, the concept of registration on a PLMN is used.
 An MS successfully registers on a PLMN if:

 a) the MS has found a suitable cell of the PLMN to camp on; and